promptfoo/promptfoo/site/docs/configuration/parameters.md

       - llama_completion_prompt
 ```

-In this configuration, the `gpt_chat_prompt` is used for both and GPT-4o and GPT-4o-mini models, while the `llama_completion_prompt` is used for the llama3.1 model.
+In this configuration, the `gpt_chat_prompt` is used for both GPT-4o and GPT-4o-mini models, while the `llama_completion_prompt` is used for the llama3.1 model.
 The prompts are defined in separate files within the `prompts` directory.

 Make sure to create the corresponding prompt files with the content formatted as expected by each model.
 For example, GPT models might expect a JSON array of messages, while Llama might expect a plain text format with a specific prefix.